 The National Safety and Quality Health Service Standard 6 – Clinical Handover describes systems for effective and structured clinical handover.
 Ensuring there is a timely, relevant and structured clinical handover that supports safe patient care.
 This includes:

 - governance and leadership for effective clinical handover - implement effective clinical handover systems.

 - clinical handover processes - have documented and structured clinical handover processes in place

 - patient and carer involvement in clinical handover - establish mechanisms to include patients and carers in clinical handover processes.

 The SA Health Clinical Handover Accreditation Resource (PDF 1018KB) has been developed to support Health Services and provides examples of South Australian tools and resources that can be used to demonstrate an action and standard has been met.

 To learn more about the ten Nation Standards see our National Safety and Quality Health Service Standards page.

 Clinical Handover Education

-“Know the Plan, Share the Plan, Review the Risk” is an educational film developed by SA Health in partnership with New South Wales Health for the purpose of training clinical staff in best practice clinical handover.
-This clinical handover DVD follows a patient’s journey of care from home to rural emergency department via ambulance, to metro hospital, from recovery to ward, and then transfer back to country hospital for rehabilitation.
-To see the Introduction or the six video vignettes of clinical handover in the patient’s journey of care, go to the Clinical Handover tool “Know the Plan, Share the Plan, Review the Risk” page
+The “Know the Plan, Share the Plan, Review the Risk” is a series of six videos developed for the purpose of training staff in best practice clinical handover.
+This series follows a patient’s journey of care from home to rural emergency department via ambulance, to metro hospital, from recovery to ward, and then transfer back to country hospital for rehabilitation.